 BnF Colbert 391 (Gallica), f.43, contains a letter largely in cipher dated 15 February 1557 from François, Cardinal de Tournon[?]
 (Wikipedia), to Saint-Laurent, ambassador to the Swiss cantons.
 The cipher can be reconstructed as follows.

-Although the ciphertext is accompanied by plaintext, I have not been successful in reconstructing the cipher.
-The plaintext (containing about 3000 letters according to my very rough counting) seems too long for the neatly written ciphertext (about 1000 letters).
-Anyone who succeeded in reconstructing the cipher is kindly asked to contact me.
+Although the ciphertext is accompanied by plaintext, I could not reconstruct the cipher.
+To me, the plaintext (containing about 3000 letters according to my very rough counting) seemed too long for the neatly written ciphertext (about 1000 letters).
+In 2022, Geoge Lasry broke the cipher (see another article).
+As it turned out, the ciphertext seems to be independent of the plaintext letter.
+It is interesting to see to whom the cipher letter belongs.

 BnF Dupuy 44 (Gallica) (f.49-52; f.51 is a decipherment of f.51bis) is a letter from Odet de Selve (Wikipedia) to Henry II dated 21 August 1557.
 The cipher can be reconstructed as follows.